liran-funaro/fabric-x-committer/README_DEMO.md

 export SC_GITHUB_USER=alexandros-filios
 export SC_GITHUB_TOKEN=<<YOUR_TOKEN_HERE>>
 just setup BFT false true
-just deploy-orderer-bins /home/cbdcdemo/orderer #Workaround until we start building the orderers from the source code just run
+just replace-orderer-bins /home/cbdcdemo/orderer #Workaround until we start building the orderers from the source code just replace-issuer-bins /home/cbdcdemo/issuer #Workaround until we start building the issuers from the source code just run
 ```
 * Build configs, and run topology.
 You have changed config files, but not the code or the topology.